-Indeed for the people who live at the Hills – the San, the original inhabitants, and the Hambukushu who have periodically occupied the hills for the past 200 years – Tsodilo is a sacred, mystical place where ancestral spirits dwell.
-In earlier times, their ancestors performed religious rituals to ask for assistance, and for rain.
-They also put paintings on the rock face; and their meaning and symbolism remain a mystery even to today.
+Rising dramatically from the Kalahari scrub bush, the magnetic power of Tsodilo Hills captivates and mystifies.
+There is undeniable spiritualism about the Hills that immediately strikes any visitor.
+Tsodilo is a sacred, mystical place where the ancestral spirits of the San, the original inhabitants, and the Hambukushu, who have periodically occupied the hills for the past 200 years, dwell.
+Their ancestors performed rituals here to ask for assistance and rain.
+They also put paintings on the rock face, the meaning and symbolism of which remain a mystery to this today.

-The Early iron Age Site at Tsodilo, called Divuyu, dates between 700- 900AD, and reveals that Bantu people have been living at the hills for over 1000 years, probably having come from central Africa.
-They were cattle farmers, settled on the plateau, and traded copper jewellery from the Congo, seashells from the Atlantic, and glass beads from Asia, probably in exchange for specularite and furs.
+The Early Iron Age Site at Tsodilo, called Divuyu, dates back to between 700 and 900 AD.
+Findings at this site reveal that Bantu people have been living close to the hills for over 1,000 years, probably coming from central Africa.
+They were cattle farmers who settled on the plateau, trading copper jewellery from the Congo, seashells from the Atlantic, and glass beads from Asia, probably in exchange for specularite rock and furs.
 There was a great deal of interaction between different groups, and trade networks were extensive.

 Excavations also reveal over 20 mines that extracted specularite – a glittery iron-oxide derivative that was used in early times as a cosmetic.

 Rock paintings are nearly everywhere – representing thousands of years of human inhabitation.
 They are amongst the region's finest and most important.
 There are approximately 4 000 in all, comprising red finger paintings and geometrics.
 It is almost certain that most paintings were done by the San, and some were painted by the pastoral Khoe people who later settled in the area.
 The red paintings were done mainly in the first millennium AD.